-(86) Upon receipt of an allegation of fraud and corruption (corrupt conduct or maladministration) the Director Audit &

-Risk will:

-- a. determine whether the disclosure constitutes a disclosure under the Public Interest Disclosure Act 1994; - b. if the matter is considered a disclosure under the Public Interest Disclosure Act 1994 then advise the Vice-Chancellor as required by the Public Interest Disclosure Policy and Procedures; - c. if not a Public Interest Disclosure then advise the Vice-Chancellor, Chief Legal and Governance Officer and Chair Audit and Risk Committee that an allegation has been made; - d. determine the veracity of the alleged fraud.
-This may involve an initial investigation into the allegation to determine whether it has substance; - e. once the investigation is completed, provide a written report to the Vice-Chancellor; - f. where an allegation of fraud has substance notify the Police; - g. immediately notify ICAC as required by section 11(2) of the Independent Commission against Corruption Act 1988; - h. the NSW Audit Office should also be notified; - i. if a public interest disclosure, advise the complainant of the outcome of the investigation; - j. where appropriate, provide a copy of the investigation report to ICAC, NSW Audit Office and the Police; - k. provide a copy of the report to the Audit & Risk Committee for their information, except where it is a Public Interest Disclosure; and - I. monitor the implementation of any business process recommendations arising from the investigation through Audit Issues Register process.
+- (86) Upon receipt of an allegation of fraud and corruption (corrupt conduct or maladministration) the Director Audit and Risk will: - a. determine whether the disclosure constitutes a disclosure under the Public Interest Disclosures Act 1994; - b. if the matter is considered a disclosure under the Public Interest Disclosures Act 1994 then advise the Vice-Chancellor and Chief Executive Officer as required by the Public Interest Disclosure and Whistleblower Policy and the Public Interest Disclosure Procedures; - c. if not a Public Interest Disclosure then advise the Vice-Chancellor and Chief Executive Officer, Director Governance and University Secretary and the Chair, Audit and Risk Committee that an allegation has been made: - d. determine the veracity of the alleged fraud.
+This may involve an initial investigation into the allegation to determine whether it has substance; - e. once the investigation is completed, provide a written report to the Vice-Chancellor and Chief Executive Officer; - f. where an allegation of fraud has substance notify the Police; - g. immediately notify ICAC as required by section 11(2) of the Independent Commission Against Corruption Act 1988; - h. the NSW Audit Office should also be notified; - i. if a public interest disclosure, advise the complainant of the outcome of the investigation; - j. where appropriate, provide a copy of the investigation report to ICAC, NSW Audit Office and the Police; - k. provide a copy of the report to the Audit and Risk Committee for their information, except where it is a Public Interest Disclosure; and - I. monitor the implementation of any business process recommendations arising from the investigation through Audit Issues Register process.